am4zzing/Netskope/README.md

 # Netskope
-Importing University of Toulouse URL lists
+Importing University of Toulouse URL lists to Netskope tenant.